 We're Awin and we power those connections.
 We're the company that joins the dots, matching brands with their next customer.
-Working with a hugely diverse network of digital publishers, offering some of the most cutting-edge solutions across all devices, we're helping brands navigate the dizzying array of technological ways to generate millions of new customers across the globe every year.
+Working with a hugely diverse and intertwined network of digital publishers, offering some of the most cutting-edge solutions across all devices, we're helping brands navigate the dizzying array of technological solutions to generate millions of new customers for them across the globe every year.

-We're hugely proud of what our network represents and how it powers those connections every day.
-That is why we feel it's time to showcase the global scale of a marketing channel in which advertisers invest more than \$13bn annually.
+We're hugely proud of what our network represents and how it is powering those connections day in, day out.
+And that is why we feel the time is right to showcase the global scale of a marketing channel that sees advertisers investing more than \$13bn every year.

 This is the updated version of The Awin Report, first launched in late 2017 as the industry's definitive guide.
-With refreshed sections for 2018, ahead of an entirely new edition in 2019, we want this to serve as a showcase for affiliate marketing, tackling the commonalities that bind us together through a combination of global reach and local expertise.
+With refreshed sections for 2018 ahead of an entirely new version in early 2019, we want this to serve as a showcase for affiliate marketing, tackling the commonalities that bind us together through a combination of global reach and local expertise.

 2017 was a hugely exciting year for the network as we partnered with Commission Factory in Australia and welcomed renowned US network ShareASale and German pioneers affilinet into the Awin family.
-This added reach and local market presence means we now have an even wider perspective of a channel that is a microcosm of all things digital.
+This added reach and local presence means we now have an even wider perspective of a channel that is a microcosm of all things digital.